 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

 Lately, I’ve been contemplating what it means to create and make weeknight meals.
-Instead of only trying to create a recipe that’s quick, we need recipes to be full of flavor that satisfies our cravings.
+Instead of only trying to create a recipe that’s quick, we need recipes to be full of flavor that satisfies our cravings, and this sheet pan salmon and asparagus is the answer!

-Salmon is oftentimes the protein that I think of first when I want something quick, healthy, and filling.
+Salmon is often the protein that I think of first when I want something quick, healthy, and filling.
 To make sure this is an option, I keep wild-caught salmon fillets in the freezer.
-They come individually wrapped so I can easily portion out how many I may need.
+They come individually wrapped, so I can easily portion out how many I may need.

 Salmon roasts quickly, and during weeknight preparation, I try to make meals in as few pans as possible.
-To achieve this in this recipe, I roast asparagus alongside the salmon.
+To achieve this in this recipe, the asparagus roasts alongside the salmon.
 Asparagus is in season during the spring and roasts at about the same time as the fillets.
 It’s fresh, seasonal, and super filling!

 Save this post!